Sweet facts about Erythritol and Why Root'd Uses It

 It’s perfect for people who are cutting calories for weight loss or monitoring sugar intake due to health concerns but can't resist grabbing a sweet snack to satisfy hunger or cravings.

-Despite its carbohydrate label, erythritol is not absorbed by the body and should not contribute to weight gain.
-Sugar alcohols generally do not break down in the body and therefore does not contribute to the daily carbohydrate intake.
+Despite its carbohydrate label, erythritol is not absorbed by the body and should not contribute to weight gain.* Sugar alcohols generally do not break down in the body and therefore does not contribute to the daily carbohydrate intake5.

-Promotes oral health *
+Promotes oral health*

 Erythritol is not only a great sugar substitute in managing our weight and blood sugar levels but also an excellent alternative for people with a sweet tooth who are mindful of oral hygiene.
 It's been shown to improve dental health by limiting the growth of bacteria, resulting in fewer cavities.*